Guide to Down Payment Assistance in All 50 States

 Virginia Down Payment Assistance

-In Virginia, the Green Mountain State offers 47 relevant programs in 25 agencies.
-The HOMEownership Down Payment and Closing Cost Assistance program (DPA) provides flexible gap financing for first-time homebuyers at or below 80 percent of the area median income.
-The DPA, which is available in only certain, specified areas, comes in the form of a grant.
-So it doesn't have to be repaid.
-And an income-eligible homebuyer can receive up to 10% or 20% of the sales price.
-There may also be up to $2,500 available to pay for the costs of closing.
+Virginia offers the HOMEownership Down Payment and Closing Cost Assistance program (DPA), which provides flexible gap financing for first-time homebuyers at or below 80 percent of the area median income.
+The DPA, which is available in only certain, specified areas, comes in the form of a grant, so it doesn't have to be repaid.
+An income-eligible homebuyer can receive 10% or 15% of the sales price, and there may also be up to $2,500 available to pay for the costs of closing.

 Washington Down Payment Assistance

 The Washington State Housing Finance Commission offers varied down payment assistance programs to buyers who use its home loan programs.
-Eligible buyers need a credit score of at least 620.
-Their income cannot exceed a household of $145,000.
-Although the assistance varies from program to program, the average amount to a typical homebuyer is $10,000.
+For the Home Advantage DPA program, a second mortgage loan with a 0% interest rate, payment deferred for 30 years is available.
+Household income cannot exceed $180,000.
+Although the assistance varies from program to program, the average amount to a typical homebuyer is $10,000, capped at 3% to 5% of the loan amount.

 West Virginia Down Payment Assistance